jkranyak/Skin_cancer_imaging_interface/README.md

 ## Additional Features:
 - CancerNet-SCa incorporates various optimization strategies, including data augmentation for image inputs and callbacks such as early stopping and model checkpointing during training.
 - Its training regimen encompasses a dataset rich in both image and metadata features, including patient-specific information such as age and sex, augmenting the model's diagnostic capabilities.
+- See files in experimental_models folder for GAN attempt at supplementing images for models, and a code attempt at using a conglomeration of modern methds extracted from research papers on medical imaging and engineered through research and code chat bots.
+Both were not succesful.

 In summation, [CancerNet-SCa](https://arxiv.org/abs/2011.10702) stands as a testament to the transformative potential of deep learning methodologies in the domain of medical imaging analysis.
 Its development heralds a new era of precision diagnostics for dermatological conditions, underpinned by the principles of collaboration, transparency, and accessibility.

 ## 5. Future Directions